Foster care at Uniting WA

 Children in respite care can be aged anywhere from 0 to 18 years.

-Yes, you can become a short-break (respite) carer rather than a full-time carer, if that’s your preference.
+Yes, you can become a part-time (respite) carer rather than a full-time carer, if that’s your preference.

 Foster carers